All Episodes

 They're not capable of that.

-I have never been anti-vax, I have never told the public to avoid a vaccination, but in a podcast, you said the opposite.
+I have never told the public to avoid a vaccination.

-You said that's no vaccine that is safe and effective.
+No vaccine that is safe and effective.

 So that sure sounds anti-vax to me, Secretary Kennedy.

-So let me ask you, when were you lying, sir?
+So let me ask you: when were you lying, sir?

-Oh, so more denial, more back and forth.
+More denial, more back and forth.

 I mean, here's what I know.

-I want you to listen to me.
+Actually, I want you to listen to me.

 Good.

-Because I've been listening to the question.
+Because I've been listening to you.

 I am a lady.